 Requests to purchase parcels or portions of City-owned property are first reviewed by all relevant City departments to determine whether the property is planned for future uses by the City.
 If the City verifies that the property can be sold, the request is forwarded to the City Council for conceptual approval of the sale.
 If the sale is approved in concept, the applicant must provide a current survey of the property along with an appraisal prepared by an MAI-certified appraiser.
 Upon receipt of these items, the purchase request is forwarded to the City Council for final approval.
 Purchases are often subject to reservations for existing utilities or easements

 Lease of City-Owned Property

-Requests to lease City-owned property are handled similar to purchase requests.
+Requests to lease City-owned property are handled similarly to purchase requests.
 A survey and appraisal may not be required in all circumstances.
 Generally, leases are required when City-property is requested to be used for business purposes.
 The lease may contain whatever limiting terms the City Council deems appropriate based on the unique conditions of the location and the intended use of the property by the prospective lessee.
 All leases require the lessee to provide insurance coverage.
 Most leases are assignable with the City's written permission.